Invite friends and family to read the obituary and add memories.

 Antonio L. Caliboso’s life was one of quiet dedication, heartfelt generosity, and unwavering love—a legacy embraced by all who knew him and treasured by generations of family.
 His memory will continue to blossom, much like the gardens he so lovingly tended, in the hearts of those who were privileged to share in his journey.

-Forest Lawn - Long Beach - Mission Room
+Forest Lawn - Long Beach - Cathedral Chapel

 Forest Lawn - Long Beach - Memorial Chapel